From phase space to multivector matrix models: Conclusions

 \subsection{Acknowledgments}

-We thank E. Ayon-Beato, N. Boulanger, J. Oliva, P. Ritter, J. Zanelli, for discussions.
-The author acknowledges the invitation from F. Toppan and the hospitality of the CBPF Institute (Rio de Janeiro, Brazil) during part of the elaboration of this paper.
+I would like to thank E. Ayon-Beato, N. Boulanger, J. Oliva, P. Ritter, Per Sundell and J. Zanelli, for enlightening discussions.
+I also acknowledge the kind invitations for long term stays from F. Toppan (CBPF Institute - Rio de Janeiro) and from Jorge Zanelli (CECs - Valdivia) in their respective institutes.
 Gratitude also goes to partial support received from FONDECYT postdoctoral grant n$^{\rm o}$ 3120103.
 Particular thanks go to A. Gorton for helping in the preparation of this manuscript.
+I would like to thanks also to two referees of this paper for encouraging, firstly, the construction of a physical model (action principle) and, secondly, to provide a more explicit proof of the solutions, among other valuable suggestions.